- An intercom system itself can cost up to $5,000, while intercom installation can cost up to $3,000.

 - Cloud-based system.
 Keep track of who’s frequenting your property with time-and-date-stamped audit logs.
 What’s more, a cloud-based intercom system empowers you to manage, monitor, and adjust access permissions from anywhere.

-Read the manual thoroughly and follow the instructions carefully to ensure you don’t void your warranty by accidentally installing the intercom improperly.
+Read the installation documentation thoroughly and follow the instructions carefully to ensure you don’t void your warranty by accidentally installing the intercom improperly.

 Furthermore, by meticulously going through the manual, installers gain a comprehensive understanding of the intercom’s features, wiring diagrams, and configuration options.